This is How the Disney Insider Threat Incident Reframes IAM Security

 This left the security team blind to this important fact and unable to centrally manage the offboarding from their IdP.

-As an access management solution that connects not only to customers’ IdPs but also their resources, Apono has full visibility over all access privileges and enables organizations to revoke all access from the platform.
+As an access management solution that connects not only to customers’ IdPs but also to their resources, Apono has full visibility over all access privileges, and enables organizations to revoke all access from the platform.

 Access Threat Detection and Response